First Pillar: All you need to know to retire in Switzerland

 Conclusion

-The first pillar is the first part of the Switzerland retirement system.
-It should cover the basic need of every retired Swiss person.
-Employees are paying it from their salary.
-Unemployed people are paying a minimal amount each year.
+The first pillar is the first part of the Swiss retirement system.
+It should cover the basic needs of every retired Swiss person.
+Employees pay it from their salary, and unemployed people pay a minimal amount each year.
 The pension is quite low (2350 CHF per month at most).

 Most people cannot live only on this pension after retirement.
 The other two pillars are here to complete your needs during retirement.

-Next, I cover the second pillar.
-The second pillar is an occupational pension that should include a significant part of your retirement income.
+Next, I cover the second pillar, which is an occupational pension that should make up a significant part of your retirement income.

 What about you?
 Do you have any tips regarding the first pillar?
 Do you have any questions about the first pillar?